-They were able to see a bald eagle aviary made possible by gifts from Fundholders.
+At Flamingo Gardens, visitors from the Foundation were able to see a bald eagle aviary made possible by gifts from Fundholders.

-The group also saw firsthand how Flamingo Gardens teaches visitors about the value of caring for South Florida’s wildlife and dwindling natural lands.
+They saw firsthand how Flamingo Gardens teaches visitors about the value of caring for South Florida’s wildlife and dwindling natural lands.
 The Fundholder-supported “Save our Swamps” ecological class is one of the ways Flamingo Gardens spreads that message to more 30,000 school children who visit each year.

 “The environment is foundational and fundamental to all of our wellbeing and to the generations who follow us.
 And it needs special care,” said Maggie Dunn, a Foundation Legacy Society member who attended the luncheon.
 “Without this special care from the Community Foundation of Broward, we might not have these precious environmental resources.”